petabridge/akka-bootcamp/src/Unit-1/lesson5/README.md

 # Lesson 1.5: Looking up Actors by Address with `ActorSelection`
-Welcome to lesson 5!
-Wow, we've come a long way together.
-First, just **take a quick moment to appreciate that, and give yourself credit for investing your time and energy into your craft**.

-Mmm, that was nice.

-Okay, let's get on with it!

 In this lesson, we're going to learn how to decouple our actors from each other a bit and a new way of communicating between actors: [`ActorSelection`](http://api.getakka.net/docs/stable/html/CC0731A6.htm "Akka.NET Stable API Docs - ActorSelection class").
 This lesson is shorter than the previous ones, now that we've laid down a solid conceptual foundation.

 ## Key concepts / background